Bira/octopus-carnival/_drafts/wir-mm-4e-grell.md

 ---

 Grells have been around since at least the 2e Monstrous Manual.
-In Fourth, they're only on the MM.
+In Fourth, they're only on the MM, but they got an update in Dungeon 192.

 ## The Lore